Siri on your Mac

 Drag and drop.
 Drag and drop images and locations from the Siri window into an email, text message, or document.
 You can also copy and paste text.

 Change the voice.
-Click the System Preferences icon in the Dock, click Siri, then choose an option from the Siri Voice menu.
+Click Siri in System Preferences, then choose an option from the Siri Voice menu.

 Learn more.
 See the Apple Support article How to use Siri on your Mac.